OWASP/www-project-top-ten/index.md

 ---

-The OWASP Top 10 is a powerful awareness document for web application security.
+The OWASP Top 10 is a standard awareness document for developers and web application security.
 It represents a broad consensus about the most critical security risks to web applications.
-Project members include a variety of security experts from around the world who have shared their expertise to produce this list.

 <p class="callout-mono right">The first step towards more secure coding.</p>

-We urge all companies to adopt this awareness document within their organization and start the process of ensuring that their web applications minimize these risks.
-Adopting the OWASP Top 10 is perhaps the most effective first step towards changing the software development culture within your organization into one that produces secure code.
+Companies should adopt this document and start the process of ensuring that their web applications minimize these risks.
+Using the OWASP Top 10 is perhaps the most effective first step towards changing the software development culture within your organization into one that produces more secure code.

 ## Top 10 Web Application Security Risks